ssaeed85/dsc-ph4-TweetSentimentAnalysis-NLP/Workspace/Luke/draft_README.md

 [GitHub](https://github.com/MarshallWylder) |
 [Email](mailto:marshall.wylder@gmail.com)

-# Overview
+# Overview & Business Problem

 Tweets — brief, character-limited posts that are shared on [Twitter](https://help.twitter.com/en/using-twitter/types-of-tweets) by users) — were scraped and analyzed by human contributors to determine if the text of the tweet contained a positive, negative, or neutral/non-existent sentiment toward a named tech brand or product, e.g. iPhone or Android.
 Using the ground truths provided by these labels, we employ natural language processing (NLP) techniques to predict whether a string of text (like a tweet) contains a sentiment toward a product.

 Using the Natural Language Toolkit (NLTK) package for Python, along with machine learning tools from scikit-learn, we built several classification models that were able to predict with varying degrees of accuracy whether a tweet contained any emotion toward a product whatsoever, and whether that emotion was positive or negative.
 Festival organizers and administrators can use this framework to gauge attendee sentiment and address audience needs in a swift and appropriate fashion.
 Future iterations of our analysis would incorporate more refined upsampling techniques to address class imbalance, training the model on tweets written in languages other than English, and models that identify more *specific* sentiments like emergency.

-## Business Problem

 # Data

 The data used in this project is [hosted on data.world](https://data.world/crowdflower/brands-and-product-emotions) and was sourced by the machine learning/AI company CrowdFlower, which has since been acquired by [Appen](https://appen.com/datasets-resource-center/).
 Per the dataset summary:

-> "Contributors evaluated tweets about multiple brands and products.
+> *Contributors evaluated tweets about multiple brands and products.
 The crowd was asked if the tweet expressed positive, negative, or no emotion towards a brand and/or product.
-If some emotion was expressed they were also asked to say which brand or product was the target of that emotion."
+If some emotion was expressed they were also asked to say which brand or product was the target of that emotion.*

 The dataset consists of just under 9,100 rows and three columns, all of which contained string data:
 - `tweet_text` - the full text of a tweet.
 The primary feature used in this analysis.